Demon in the Variant: Statistical Analysis of DNNs for Robust Backdoor Contamination Detection: Statistical Contamination Analyzer

 \textbf{Multiple target-trigger attack}.
-The adversary might attempt to infect a model using multiple triggers for different classes, in the hope of elevating $J^*$ for many classes to undermine the effectiveness of the outlier detection.
-This attempt, however, could introduce observable drop on both the top-1 accuracy and the targeted misclassification rate.
-In our research, we analyzed the threat of such an attack using different number of triggers targeting multiple labels.
-These triggers are all of the same shape (square, see Fig~\ref{fig:triggers:square}) but in different color patterns.
-We first utilized 1\% of the training set as the clean data for decomposition.
-As demonstrated in Fig~\ref{fig:multi_target:a}, SCAn starts to miss some infected classes when 8 or more triggers are injected into the training set, which could be addressed by raising the amount of the clean data for decomposition when the number of injected triggers is less than the half of total classes.
-Fig~\ref{fig:number_triggers} demonstrates how many clean data are needed to defeat multiple target-trigger attacks on GTSRB.
-Specifically, a set of clean data comprising 18\% of the whole dataset can defeat attacks injecting multiple triggers for 21 (48.8\%) classes.
-Most importantly, when the number of injected triggers is more than half of total classes, as demonstrated on Fig~\ref{fig:acc_triggers}, there is an observable negative impact on the performance of the model for ILSVRC2012: its top-1 accuracy goes down from 76.3\% to 71.1\%, which leads us to believe that this evasion attempt might leads to the exposure of the backdoor infection of the target model, and the targeted misclassification rate drops significantly, a.k.a, the trigger becomes less effective.
+The adversary might attempt to infect a model using multiple triggers, each targets at a different class, in order to elevate $J^*$ for many classes to undermine the effectiveness of the outlier detection.
+This attempt, however, will introduce an observable drop on both the top-1 accuracy and the targeted misclassification rate.
+In our research, we analyzed the threat of the attack using different number of triggers targeting multiple labels.
+These triggers are all of the same shape (box trigger, see Fig.~\ref{fig:triggers:square}) but in different color patterns (e.g., red+blue, purple+yellow).
+We utilized 1\% of the training set as the clean data for the decomposition.
+As demonstrated in Fig.~\ref{fig:multi_target:a}, SCAn starts to miss some infected classes when 8 or more triggers are injected into the training set, which could be addressed by using more clean data as long as the number of the targeted classes stays below half of the total classes.
+Fig.~\ref{fig:number_triggers} shows the amount of clean data needed to defeat multiple target-trigger attacks on GTSRB.
+Specifically, randomly sampling 18\% of the dataset can defeat the attacks targeting 21 (48.8\%) classes.
+Most importantly, when more than half of the classes are targeted (Fig.~\ref{fig:acc_triggers}), the attack becomes less stealthy, since the negative impact on the model performance becomes obvious: on ILSVRC2012, the model's top-1 accuracy drops from 76.3\% to 71.1\%, which implies that this evasion attempt might lead to the exposure of the backdoor; in the meantime, the model's misclassification rate for attack images decreases significantly (from 99.3\% to 58.4\%), indicating that the trigger is less effective.